Privacy Notice

 Inapplicability of Privacy Notices/Statements of Any Linked Websites or Other Third Parties

-This Privacy Notice only addresses APS’ use and disclosure of your personally identifiable information.
-As this website may contain links to other websites, please be aware that we are not responsible for the privacy practices of such other websites, and we are not liable for their misuse of personally identifiable information.
-We encourage you to be aware that when you go to another website you should carefully read its privacy statement.
+This privacy notice only addresses APS’ use and disclosure of your personally identifiable information.
+As this website may contain links to other websites, please be aware that we are not responsible for the privacy practices of such other websites and are not liable for their misuse of personally identifiable information.
+When you go to another website, we encourage you to read its privacy statement carefully.

 Privacy Contact Information